rkassila/rkassila/README.md

 Hello!
-I'm a Data & AI engineer exploring cloud technologies to build reliable systems.
+I'm a Data & AI engineer working on automations systems to improve teams productivity.

 ## Projects